vatpac-technology/sops/docs/aerodromes/procedural/Albury.md

 ### Surveillance
 Surveillance coverage can be expected to be available at all levels in the AY CTR.
 Although AY ADC is **not permitted** to use surveillance for separation, BLA may assist by establishing surveillance separation standards via coordination

+## SID Selection
+Aircraft planned via **DUGGI** and **UGVER** shall be assigned the **Procedural SID** that terminates at the appropriate SID terminus.
+Aircraft **not** planned via any of these waypoints shall receive amended routing via the most appropriate SID terminus, unless the pilot indicates they are unable to accept a Procedural SID.

 ## Coordination
 ### Departures